youngcapy/GraphOps/README.md

 **How to use**

 Choose .txt file with graph configuration.
+Program will print all .dot(BGL graph format), .png(graphviz visualization) to execution folder.

 Sample: